Grammar and mechanics

 Bulleted

 Use a bulleted list when items are related but sequence or priority doesn’t matter.
+Introduce the list with a full sentence and a colon.

-- Minimize lost sales from chargebacks
+- Minimizes lost sales from chargebacks

 Use Shopify payments to